-- (c) Complete the following with a phrase.Many people have, at least once in their life, tried to - Ans. write a poem or a jingle. - (d) Infer one reason for the following, based on information given in paragraph 1.'It is common to note that lines of poetry remain with us for years...' - Ans.
-This is because since childhood, the use of rhyme and rhythm helps lodge poetry longer in our minds.
+Many people have, at least once in their life, tried to

+Ans. write a poem or a jingle.

+- (d) Infer one reason for the following, based on information given in paragraph 1. - 'It is common to note that lines of poetry remain with us for years...' - Ans.
+This is because since childhood, the use of rhyme and rhythm helps lodge poetry longer in our minds. - (e) Complete the following analogy correctly with a word or phrase from paragraph 1. theatre: opera:: advertisement:

+Ans. jingle
-- (e) Complete the following analogy correctly with a word or phrase from paragraph 1.theatre : opera ; advertisement : - Ans. jingle - (f) Give one reason why strict users of grammar do not usually like poetry. - (i) Poetry is a flexible medium. - (ii) Poetry is akin to music. - (iii) Poetry does not follow any strictures. - (iv) Poetry is written from the heart. - Ans. (iii) Poetry does not follow any strictures. - (g) Poetry is said to lodge longer in our memory because - (i) it appeals to our collective senses. - (ii) one is trained to remember poetry. - (iii) one is able to use poetic license. - (iv) it is the first thing one learns in childhood. - Ans. (i) it appeals to our collective senses. - (h) Mention the two steps used to help make children read easily. - Ans. (i) They are first taught only rhymes.

-(ii) Then reading texts use the repetition of words and sounds.

-(i) Supply one point to justify the following.
+- (f) Give one reason why strict users of grammar do not usually like poetry. - (i) Poetry is a flexible medium.

+- (ii) Poetry is akin to music.

+- (iii) Poetry does not follow any strictures.

+- (iv) Poetry is written from the heart.

+Ans. (iii) Poetry does not follow any strictures.

+- (g) Poetry is said to lodge longer in our memory because - (i) it appeals to our collective senses. - (ii) one is trained to remember poetry. - (iii) one is able to use poetic license. - (iv) it is the first thing one learns in childhood. - Ans. (i) it appeals to our collective senses. - (h) Mention the two steps used to help make children read easily. - Ans.
+They are initially taught only rhymes.
+They are then introduced to reading texts which use the repetition of words and sounds. - (i) Supply one point to justify the following.
-Today, poetry is the most unfettered medium of expression.

-- Ans.
-This is because poetic license gives one complete freedom, and allows one to express thoughts and feelings straight from the heart onto paper. - (j) Substitute 'uniquely' with a word similar in meaning in the following sentence from the passage:

-"... all combine to create that uniquely pleasurable poetic effect."
+Today, poetry is the most unfettered medium of expression. - Ans.
+This is because poetic license gives one complete freedom, and allows one to express thoughts and feelings straight from the heart onto paper. - (j) Substitute 'uniquely' with a word similar in meaning in the following sentence from the passage: - "... all combine to create that uniquely pleasurable poetic effect."

+Ans. special

-- Ans. special - 11.
-Read the passage given below and answer the questions that follow.10 - 1.
-The haunting sound of shifting sands has mesmerized travellers for centuries as they journeyed across the deserts of the world.
+1. The haunting sound of shifting sands has mesmerized travellers for centuries as they journeyed across the deserts of the world.
 Many of them have written about the music of the sands.
 In the thirteenth century, Marco Polo heard the singing sands as he crossed the Gobi Desert in Mongolia, and thought it to be the sound of evil spirits.
 In the nineteenth century, Charles Darwin mentioned the booming sand dunes of Chile.